Deutsch: Ergebnis / Español: Resultado / Português: Resultado / Français: Résultat / Italiano: Risultato

 Achieving results is influenced by multiple factors, including diet, Workout Intensity, recovery, and lifestyle habits.
 For instance, someone aiming for fat loss might track results by measuring Waist circumference and body composition.
 For athletes, results may manifest as improved Speed, Agility, or competitive performance.

 Historically, fitness results have been closely linked to goal-setting frameworks like SMART (Specific, Measurable, Achievable, Relevant, Time-bound) goals, which ensure progress is clear and attainable.
-Results also depend on adherence to scientifically-supported training principles such as progressive overload, specificity, and periodisation.
+Results also depend on adherence to scientifically-supported training principles such as progressive overload, specificity, and Periodisation.

 Application Areas